Constellation-Labs/metagraph-monitoring-tools/README.md

 Metagraph Monitoring Tools
 ========================

 This project has been developed to monitor metagraphs and initiate a restart if necessary.
-We have a Lambda function dedicated to monitoring a metagraph.
-This monitoring can trigger two types of restarts: **FULL_CLUSTER** or **INDIVIDUAL_NODES**.
+We have a Lambda function dedicated to monitoring each metagraph node individually as well as the snapshot generation process.
+The lambda can trigger two types of restarts: **FULL_CLUSTER** or **INDIVIDUAL_NODES**.

 ### Full Cluster Restart